The Broken Windows Theory Applies to Technical Debt: Quantitative Results

-Further insight is offered by Fig.~\ref{fig:self-posterior}, which depicts posterior distributions for two submissions, one which we would classify as bad and one we would classify as good.
-Although their peak is quite similar and centered around a neutral rating, the bad submission is much more likely to be given a bad rating, while the good submission is more likely to receive a high rating.

-Figure \ref{fig:self-posterior-diff} shows the distribution of differences between outcomes generated under the assumption of a \emph{bad} submission and \emph{good} submission.
+Further insight is offered by Fig.~\ref{fig:self-posterior-diff}, which shows the distribution of differences between outcomes generated under the assumption of a \emph{bad} submission and \emph{good} submission.
 In the simulated case, the model estimates that participants are $114\%$~more likely to rate the bad submission as worse than they were to rate the good submission as worse.